SimonDahrs/learning-to-learn-by-gradient-descent-by-gradient-descent/README.md

 ```

 ## Usage
-* To reproduce the paper: simply go through the notebook `Grad_buffer.ipynb`.
+* To reproduce the paper (LSTM optimizer): simply go through the notebook `Grad_buffer.ipynb`.
 Note that some images not properly loaded in browser will show-up in downloaded local version.
 * To implement your own Learning-to-Optimize works: please feel free to use `meta_module.py`
     - `from meta_module import *`
     - Replace all `torch.nn.XXX` to `MetaXXX`, where `"XXX" is in [Module, Linear, Conv2d, ConvTranspose2d, BatchNorm2d, Sequential, ModuleList, ModuleDict]`.
     - `resnet_meta.py` is provided.
 Pretrained weights can be loaded.
 Use the meta resnet the same way you did before (e.g. `model = resnet101(pretrained=True)`).
+* To reproduce our GRU optimizer, run `Implementation.ipynb`.
 ## Method
 The core part to reproduce the LSTM meta optimzer is to **update the `nn.Parameters` of the optimizee in place while retaining the `grad_fn`**.
 In Pytorch, `nn.Parameters` are designed to be leaf nodes.
 The only way to modify the value of an patameter is something like `p.data.add_` (take the last line in `sgd.py` in Pytorch for an example).
 However, modifying `.data` of a tensor does not produce a `grad_fn`, which is vital for our meta optimizer to be upadted from.
 More discussions can be found in [here](https://discuss.pytorch.org/t/nn-parameter-doesnt-retain-grad-fn/29214) and [here](https://discuss.pytorch.org/t/gradient-with-respect-to-parameters-that-update-model-parameters/39141).